 At the hearing, the faculty member is afforded several procedural rights, including the right to an advisor or counsel; to offer witnesses and evidence in their defense; and to confront and cross-examine adverse witnesses.
 The faculty member is entitled to a verbatim record of the hearing and to written findings of fact based on the hearing record.

-Dismissal/Discipline Hearing Committee must send the Chancellor a verbatim record of the testimony and a copy of its report, findings, and recommendations.
+As soon as practicable following the hearing, the Faculty Dismissal/Discipline Hearing Committee must send the Chancellor a verbatim record of the testimony and a copy of its report, findings, and recommendations.
 Within 20 days of receiving this material, the Chancellor must offer to discuss the material with the faculty member; within 20 days of that meeting, the Chancellor must issue a written recommendation on disciplinary action.
 If the Chancellor recommends dismissal, the Chancellor's recommendation and a copy of the Faculty Dismissal/Discipline Hearing Committee's report and recommendations are sent to the Board of Regents for its review.